nosovk/flowershow/content/Projects/LIV/Tech.md

 - Twilio – we implemented it as fallback provider, in cases when Agora is unavailable.
 Video part is modular, and easily could be extended with other provider.

+## Email provider
+- SendGrid — we use it to manage subscription statuses, and send marketing\event based messages.
+## Analytics
+We have external analytics, like — [AppHud](https://apphud.com/), [Firebase Analytics](https://firebase.google.com/docs/analytics), [Amplitude](https://amplitude.com/),[AppsFlyeer](https://www.appsflyer.com/).

+But we also maintain internal reports based on server side data in [MetaBase](https://www.metabase.com/).
 ## Functional domains
 - balance
 - ads